mkubaczyk/helmsman/docs/best_practice.md

 - Do not store secrets in your DSFs!
 Use one of [the supported ways to pass secrets to your releases](how_to/apps/secrets.md).

-- To protect against accidental operations, define certain namespaces (e.g, production) as protected namespaces (supported in v1.0.0+) and deploy your production-ready releases there.
+- To protect against accidental operations, define certain namespaces (e.g, production) as protected namespaces and deploy your production-ready releases there.

 - If you use multiple desired state files (DSFs) with the same cluster, make sure your namespace protection definitions are identical across all DSFs.